Haiti Earthquake 2021 Relief Efforts

 Security Crisis in Haiti

 Haiti has been in a state of civil unrest since July 2018.
 Protests continue to erupt in cities across the country due to increases in the cost of living, government corruption, and high inflation.
 Protesters are calling for the resignation of the Head of State.
 Schools, public administration and trade continue to be paralyzed by threats of violence, preventing citizens to move around freely.

-The safety and security of children in our sponsor-supported communities are not affected for the moment, as the turmoil is centered in urban centres.
+The safety and security of children in our sponsor-supported communities are not affected for the moment, as the turmoil is centred in urban centres.
 However, roadblocks and general instability have caused travel restrictions to and between communities at this time.

 As a result of inaccessibility and growing security concerns, sponsor visits

 to Haiti have been put on hold until further notice.
 Local staff have also advised that the processing of sponsor correspondence and Special Gifts

 will be delayed.

 For more information on the situation in Haiti, please call us at

 The people of Haiti are survivors.
 But deep poverty is compounded by devastating storms and a lack of infrastructure.
 In this mix, one focus of our programs has been children’s education as we repair school buildings, support children’s studies and have been piloting some new education initiatives.